kid-gorgeous/cnm/README.md

 ### Cheat No More

-Build to revolutionize test taking globally.
+Built to revolutionize test taking internationally.
+Get pwnd N3Rds.
+Lol